 Features of Power BI:

-- Even non-technical users can easily use it.
+- Even non-technical users can easily use it to create a Power BI project.

 - It uses Power Pivot to perform analytical operations, and it is easy to learn unlike the command language of Excel.